Slow Cooker Red Beans and Rice

 Nutrition

-Fun Fact: Red beans and rice was traditionally served on Mondays in New Orleans, Louisiana.
-Why?
-Because this was the day everyone did their laundry.
-Putting on a pot of red beans was an easy way to get dinner ready without standing at the stove!
+Fun Fact: Red beans and rice were traditionally served on Mondays in New Orleans, Louisiana.
+This was the day everyone did their laundry, so putting on a pot of red beans was an easy way to get dinner ready without standing at the stove!

 I followed the recipe exactly and after 8 hours my beans are still crunchy.
 I did boil for 10 minutes before cooking.
 I’m going to switch it to high for an hour and see if that helps